Asymptotic state transformations of continuous variable resources: Proof of Theorem and of Corollaries and

 Here, 1~holds due to weak additivity, even without the lim inf and for every $n$; 2~comes from monotonicity; 3~from strong superadditivity; in~4 we constructed a sequence of indices $j_n$ achieving the minimum; finally, 5~descends from lower semicontinuity and the assumption on $\Lambda_n$.
 Then a supremum over $r$ yields the claim. \end{proof}

-Before moving on to the study of the applications, it is perhaps instructive to compare the above argument with the more standard proof of a statement such as~\eqref{bound on rates equation} in finite dimension.
-The main difference lies in step~3, in which we exploit strong superadditivity to move the error analysis to the single-copy level, where it is ultimately tackled by means of lower semicontinuity (step~5).
-In a standard finite-dimensional proof, one would instead leverage asymptotic continuity to carry out an error analysis directly at the many-copy level.
-This type of ideas had been previously exploited in~\cite[Theorem~4 and Remark~10]{GrandTour}.
+Before moving on to the study of the applications, it is perhaps instructive to compare the above argument with \tcr{the one we saw in~\eqref{finite_dim_proof}, where the same bound on rates was proved (under different assumptions) in the finite-dimensional setting.} The main difference lies in step~3, in which we exploit strong superadditivity to move the error analysis to the single-copy level, where it is ultimately tackled by means of lower semicontinuity (step~5). \tcr{In~\eqref{finite_dim_proof}, instead, asymptotic continuity was leveraged to carry out an error analysis directly at the many-copy level.} This type of ideas had been previously exploited in~\cite[Theorem~4 and Remark~10]{GrandTour}.